 Haematology is the study of blood, the blood-forming organs, and blood diseases.
 It includes the aetiology, diagnosis, treatment, prognosis, and prevention of blood diseases such as leukaemia, anaemia, haemophilia and deep vein thrombosis.

-Covers: normal haemopoiesis, routine haematological screening procedures, quality control, quality assurance, recognition of cells of the peripheral blood, recognition of normal and abnormal features in peripheral blood smears, haemostasis, pathophysiology & laboratory investigation of bleeding and thrombotic disorders.
+The first half of the unit covers normal haemopoiesis, routine haematological screening procedures, recognition of cells of the peripheral blood and recognition of normal and abnormal features in peripheral blood smears.
+The second half of the unit covers normal haemostasis, the causes and classification of bleeding disorders, anticoagulant therapy, thrombotic disorders, laboratory investigation of haemostasis and quality control.

 |Unit name||Haematology 1|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

 Unit census dates currently displaying for 2020 are indicative and subject to change.
 Finalised census dates for 2020 will be available from the 1st October 2020.

 |Band||CSP Student Contribution||Full Fee Paying (domestic)||Field of Education|